psantos2107/sweat-share/README.md

 # sweat-share
 Sweat share is an application where fitness professionals, enthusiasts, and lovers can find new exercise programs from other users to implement into their own workout routine.
-As a user of the application, you will be able to search for programs you want to try out, create exercise programs to share with other users, and commment and rate on programs that you like to give feedback for others.
+As a user of the application, you will be able to search for programs you want to try out, create exercise programs to share with other users, and comment and rate on programs that you like to give feedback for others.
 The goal of sweat-share is to create a community of fitness lovers that strive to make each other better by sharing their knowledge, and their love for fitness and exercise!

 ## Screenshots
 <img width="1678" alt="Screenshot 2024-03-15 at 6 40 31 PM" src="https://github.com/psantos2107/sweat-share/assets/146752384/eb0b36b6-7f60-4440-9721-cc1588d43923">